-Lease ¶ 5.a Casualty/Total or Partial Destruction provides that if the Premises can be restored within 90 days, Landlord is to restore the roof, foundation, exterior walls and any leasehold improvements within the Premises that are not within Tenant's Rebuilding Obligations and Tenant is to perform its Rebuilding Obligations.
+Lease ¶ 5.a Casualty/Total or Partial Destruction provides that if the Premises can be restored within 90 days, Landlord is to restore the roof, foundation, exterior walls and any leasehold improvements within the Premises that are not within Tenant's Rebuilding Obligations and Tenant is to perform its Rebuilding

+Obligations.
 The Manual's Insurance Addendum at ¶1.A provides that Tenant is to carry property insurance to cover the Tenant's Rebuilding Obligations.
 As noted in the Supplement to Insurance Addendum I.B.2 consideration should instead be given to allocating this responsibility to the Landlord's property insurance, especially in a case where ownership of the improvements is transferred to the Landlord as provided in the Manual Lease.

-3. Insurance.
-Tenant and Landlord will maintain the respective insurance coverages described in the attached Insurance Addendum.
+3. Insurance .
+Tenant and Landlord will maintain Role of Insurance Addendum the respective insurance coverages described in the attached Insurance Addendum.

-Role of Insurance Addendum

 The Texas Real Estate Form Manual's Lease forms rely on an Insurance Addendum to detail the insurance coverages required to be maintained by the parties.
 Manual Ch.
 41 contains general explanations of the various insurance terms used and choices in the Addendum (for example, "comprehensive general liability" versus "commercial general liability", "business owners' policy", "employer's liability insurance", "excess liability insurance", "umbrella") and a short commentary on portions of common additional insured endorsement forms applicable to the leases (for example, ISO Additional Insured Endorsement Forms CG 20 10 07 04 - Owners, Lessees or Contractors, CG 20 11 01 96 Managers or Lessors of Premises, and CG 20 26 07 04 - Designated Person or Organization).
 These ISO Additional Insured Endorsement Forms are not contained in the Manual but are set forth in full as App.
-Forms 3, 4, and 6.
+Forms 3, 4, and 6 .
 Following each of these ISO Additional Insured Endorsement Forms is Author's Commentary on the Endorsement.

-(Insurance Addendum \P A.1).
-The Insurance Addendum at Insurance Addendum \P A.1 contains a "check the box" choice between a \square commercial general liability policy (occurrence basis) or \square business owner's policy and a "check the box" choice of the following designations and various lines of coverage added by endorsement to the standard coverage of the selected liability form: \square designated location general aggregate limit, \square workers' compensation, \square employer's liability, \square business automobile liability, \square excess liability or \square umbrella liability (occurrence basis).
+(Insurance Addendum ¶ A.1).
+The Insurance Addendum at Insurance Addendum ¶ A.1 contains a "check the box" choice between a □ commercial general liability policy (occurrence basis) or □ business owner's policy and a "check the box" choice of the following designations and various lines of coverage added by endorsement to the standard coverage of the selected liability form: □ designated location general aggregate limit, □ workers' compensation, □ employer's liability, □ business automobile liability, □ excess liability or □ umbrella liability (occurrence basis).
 (Insurance Addendum A.2).
 The Insurance Addendum provides at Insurance Addendum ¶ A.2a that the liability policy is to be endorsed to name the Landlord and its Lienholder as "additional insureds" and must not be endorsed to exclude the sole negligence of Landlord or Lienholder from the definition of "insured contract;" at Addendum ¶ A.2b that the additional insured endorsement must not exclude coverage for the sole or contributory ordinary negligence of Landlord or Lienholder; at Insurance Addendum ¶ A.2c that the property insurance must contain waivers of subrogation of claims against Landlord and Lienholder; and at Addendum ¶ A.2d that Tenant is to deliver to Landlord copies of the certificate of insurance and copies of any additional insured and waiver of subrogation endorsements.

-(Insurance Addendum \P A.3).
-The Insurance Addendum at Insurance Addendum \P A.3 contains the further requirement that Landlord's approval is required with respect to the following: the forms of Tenant's insurance policies, endorsements and certificates; the amounts of any deductibles; and the creditworthiness and ratings of the insurance companies issuing Tenant's Insurance.
+(Insurance Addendum ¶ A.3).
+The Insurance Addendum at Insurance Addendum ¶ A.3 contains the further requirement that Landlord's approval is required with respect to the following: the forms of Tenant's insurance policies, endorsements and certificates: the amounts of any deductibles: and the